Georeactor/alif-toolkit/README.md

 Consider these game ideas:

 - Crossword puzzles for younger students with names of animals
-- Fill-in-the-blank where the following letter should show correct continuing form
+- Fill-in-the-blank where the neighboring letters should show connecting forms (for example "العَرَبِ_ة‎" vs "العَرَ بـ_ـة‎")
 - A game where you add long vowels or tashkeel marks
 - Games which show and hide tashkeel based on skill level
-- Games which should support Arabic, Farsi, and Pashto lessons
+- Games which should support Arabic, Farsi, Urdu, and Pashto words

 ## Goals